Stargazing Seasons and Travel Tips

 What is there to see and where should you go to discover these wonderful stargazing sights?

 You’ll see that we have done the research, checked through the annual astronomy almanac, considered rising and setting times, when the Moon is up and have come up with our best stargazing tips for your.

 More importantly we’ve also suggested places where you’ll find a great stargazing experience!
 We’ve mixed and matched special Astrotourism destinations with the best stargazing highlights which makes it even easier for you to find the perfect experience.

 The Magellanic Clouds are our Milky Way’s neighbouring galaxies and can be seen with the naked eye without a telescope or binoculars.
 All you need is a very dark night sky and there’s one waiting for you at Yandanooka Hall near Mingenew.

 Watching a Supermoon rise is getting more and more popular each year.
 Check out our stargazing calendar for Supermoons each year.
 Take a picnic and a great bunch of friends up to the Talc Mine Lookout near Three Springs.
 You’ll be high up with a panoramic view.

 What is that bright “star” on the eastern horizon every morning ?
 It’s not a star at all.
 Planet Venus is the brightest object to be seen.
 You’ll also see Saturn!
 Choose your favourite Astrophotography Hot Spot and see what images you can capture.

 The Southern Cross is Western Australia’s most iconic constellation.
 It’s on the flag and in our hearts!
 Did you know it can only be seen from the Southern Hemisphere?
 In Autumn, you can track it over time as it graces the southern skies.
 Head to The Pinnacles near Cervantes for a spot of stargazing.
 Visitors are welcome after dark.

 Winter heralds the beginning of what astrophotographers call the Milky Way Season!
 If you’ve never seen the Milky Way on a moonless night in country WA, winter is the perfect time to experience it.
 Sometimes this thick band of stars look so close, you could almost reach out and touch them.
-Perkins Well #2 is a natural bushland setting near Mullewa and is a great dark sky location for stargazing.
+The historical Macpherson Homestead near Carnamah and is a great dark sky location for stargazing.